markqvist/Reticulum/README.md

 Are certain features in the development roadmap are important to you or your organisation?
 Make them a reality quickly by sponsoring their implementation.

+## Cryptographic Primitives
+Reticulum has been designed to use a simple suite of efficient, strong and modern cryptographic primitives, with widely available implementations that can be used both on general-purpose CPUs and on microcontrollers.
+The necessary primitives are:

+- Ed25519 for signatures
+- X22519 for ECDH key exchanges
+- HKDF for key derivation
+- Fernet for encrypted tokens
+  - AES-128 in CBC mode
+  - HMAC for message authentication
+- SHA-256
+- SHA-512

+In the default installation configuration, Reticulum primarily uses cryptograhic primitives from [OpenSSL](https://www.openssl.org/) (via the [PyCA/cryptography](https://github.com/pyca/cryptography) package).
+The hashing functions `SHA-256` and `SHA-512` are provided by the standard Python `hashlib`, and `Fernet` is provided by [an internal implementation](blob/master/RNS/Cryptography/Fernet.py).
+All other primitives are provided by [OpenSSL](https://www.openssl.org/) & [PyCA](https://github.com/pyca/cryptography).

+Reticulum also includes a complete implementation of all necessary primitives in pure Python.
+If [OpenSSL](https://www.openssl.org/) & [PyCA](https://github.com/pyca/cryptography) are *not* available on the system when Reticulum is started, Reticulum will instead use the internal pure-python primitives.
+A trivial consequence of this is performance, with the OpenSSL backend being *much* faster.
+The most important consequence however, is the potential loss of security by using primitives that has not seen the same amount of scrutiny, testing and review as those from OpenSSL.
+If you still want to use the internal pure-python primitives, it is highly advisable that you have a good understanding of which risks this pose, and make a decision on whether those are acceptable in your usage scenario.

 ## Caveat Emptor
 Reticulum is relatively young software, and should be considered as such.
-While it has been built with cryptography best-practices very foremost in mind, it _has not_ been externally security audited, and there could very well be privacy-breaking bugs.
+While it has been built with cryptography best-practices very foremost in mind, it _has not_ been externally security audited, and there could very well be privacy or security breaking bugs.
 If you want to help out, or help sponsor an audit, please do get in touch.